weslbo/training-demos/README.md

 When redeploying, following issues can occur:

 - DeploymentFailed: UpdateNotAllowedOnPausedDatabase.
 Attempted to perform an update on a paused database.
-Current work around: start the synapse-sql-dwh
+Current work around: start the synapsesqldwh
 - Microsoft.Compute/virtualMachines/vm-sqlserver is not in running state.
 Current work around: start the vm

 ## Additional scripts to execute